brritoxyz/WERC721/README.md

     - Incurs a 2,900 gas cost (slot started non-zero, pending change).
     - If the new balance of `from` is zero, results in a 4,800 gas refund.
     - Net gas cost = 200 or 5,000.
-- `SSTORE` incrementing the balance of `to` (we are assuming the `from` and `to` are not the same account).
+- `SSTORE` for incrementing the balance of `to` (we are assuming that `from` and `to` are not the same account).
     - Incurs a 2,100 gas cost (cold access).
     - If the original balance of `to` was zero, incurs a 20,000 gas cost.
     - Else incurs a 2,900 gas cost.
     - Net gas cost = 5,000 or 22,100.
 - `SSTORE` for deleting the token approval.
-    - If `msg.sender` had an approval for this token ID, incurs a 2,900 gas cost, and results in a 4,800 gas refund.
+    - If `msg.sender` did not have an approval for this token, incurs a 100 gas cost (no op).
-    - Else incurs a 100 gas cost (no op).
+    - Else incurs a 2,900 gas cost (slot started non-zero, pending change) and results in a 4,800 gas refund.
     - Net gas cost = -1,900 or 100.

 Referencing the above, the gas savings from `WERC721.transferFrom` ranges from 3,300 to 27,200 gas.